nus-cs2103-AY2122S2/ip/docs/README.md

   [D][ ] cs2103 iP (by: Feb 18 2022)
 ```

-### `find [keyword]` - Find tasks with a specific keyword
+### `find [keyword]` - Find tasks containing a specific keyword
-Lists all tasks containining the specific keyword or phrase.
+Lists all tasks containing the specific keyword or phrase.

 Example: `find iP`